tmobile/pi-alarm/README.md

 ## Contributions

-Your contributions are most likely to be accepted if they are useful, well documented, and covered by unit tests.
+Code contributions are most likely to be accepted if they are useful, well documented, and covered by unit tests.

+We'd love to hear how you are using Pi-alarm.
+Post pictures of how you are using your setup [here](docs/user_contrib/README.md).